inkyblackness/ss-specs/levelObjects/07_Scenery/levelSceneryEntry.md

     0x0180 ..
 0x01FF  Text message, scrolling vertically

 For surveillance screens, the sources of screens 0-7 are specified in the [Surveillance Sources Table](../../archives/surveillanceScreens.md).

+Animated screens are also controlled by the [Loop Configuration](../../archives/loopConfiguration.md).

 ### Control Pedestal 7/5/6